rjdmoore/fictrac/README.md

 #### USB2/3 camera installation

 If you are using an industrial USB2/3 camera and are receiving error messages when FicTrac tries to connect to your camera, you may need to tell FicTrac to use the SDK provided with your camera, rather than the generic OpenCV interface.
 The instructions for switching to the camera's SDK are different for each manufacturer.
-Currently there is support for PGR (FLIR) USB2/3 cameras via the Flycapture/Spinnaker SDK.
+Currently there is support for PGR (FLIR) USB2/3 cameras via the Flycapture/Spinnaker SDK and Basler USB3 cameras via the Pylon SDK.

 ##### PGR (FLIR) Flycapture SDK